arstaelin/limhish_barabak/204805543.316030055.316553213/README2.txt

             first 500 principal components, out of 1500 words with the most mutual information, concerning the label vector.

+go_naive_bayes,m - [accuracy 83%] Description: Uses MatLab's built in naive
+            bayes classifiers.
+Uses a bag of words, of all words that appear in at least 0.01 of all texts.

 (**) svm-select is based on this paper: http://sparc.nfu.edu.tw/~ijeti/download/V2-no2-113-125.pdf